 Every summer she vacationed in Kilmun, a coastal village on Scotland’s Holy Loch.
 In 1907, age 86, she fell headfirst down a flight of stairs in Kilmun and was left physically and mentally disabled.

-Elizabeth Blackwell died on May 31, 1910 at home in Hastings, age 89, of a stroke.
+Elizabeth Blackwell died at the age of 89 on May 31, 1910 of a stroke at her home in Hastings.
 In accordance with her wishes, her ashes were buried in the cemetery at St Munn’s Parish Church in Kilmun.

 Author of this page: The Doc